microsoft/pylance-release/docs/settings/python_analysis_indexing.md

 - **[`python.analysis.packageIndexDepths`](python_analysis_packageIndexDepths.md)**: Allows you to control how deeply specific packages are indexed, providing flexibility in managing indexing performance.

-- **`python.analysis.include`**: Specifies which directories or files belong to the VSCode workspace, which indirectly affects what files the indexer will process.
+- **`python.analysis.include`**: Specifies which directories or files belong to the VS Code workspace, which indirectly affects what files the indexer will process.

-- **`python.analysis.exclude`**: Excludes specific directories or files from being part of the VSCode workspace, which affects what files the indexer will process.
+- **`python.analysis.exclude`**: Excludes specific directories or files from being part of the VS Code workspace, which affects what files the indexer will process.

 - **`python.analysis.extraPaths`**: By default, the indexer will index packages in import roots returned by `sys.path`.
 If there are other packages or modules you want to include, use `extraPaths` to add them as third-party packages to the workspace, which will indirectly affect the indexer to index them.